Kooper/IngreSsh/README.md

 controller configuration from [manifests/k8s](manifests/k8s).

 **Note:** You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing.
-In this case use the configuration with the port mapping:
+In this case, use the configuration with the port mapping:
 `kind create cluster --config manifests/kind/config.yaml`

 ```sh